dhammacakka/americanmonk/content/videos/monklife.md

 {{< video-card id="56ZgPffPJgY" title="Make a Foot-Rug from Old Robes" date="2017-08-13" >}}
 This is a instructional Video on how to make a foot-rug from old robes.
 Mostly only monks would be interested in this.
 {{< /video-card >}}

+{{< video-card id="xguRak-kd-k" title="Kauai Propagation Pt 1" date="2016-07-16" >}}
+A Powerpoint presentation about what two monks did in Kauai, Hawaii during June to December 2015.
+The theme was propagation, but the propagation was done just from being monks who do not touch money, and collect their food the traditional Buddhism monk way.
+The vision, how it got started, stories and experiences were shared.  http://AmericanMonk.org
+{{< /video-card >}}

+{{< video-card id="_zOOsw9FSEM" title="Kauai Propagation Pt 2" date="2016-07-16" >}}
+Part 2 of A Powerpoint presentation about what two monks did in Kauai, Hawaii during June to December 2015.
+The theme was propagation, but the propagation was done just from being monks who do not touch money, and collect their food the traditional Buddhism monk way.
+The vision, how it got started, stories and experiences were shared.  http://subhuti.withmeta.net
+{{< /video-card >}}

+{{< video-card id="nJ4cSTQet0E" title="bagantrip2016" date="2016-02-17" >}}
+Trip to Bagan by Ven Pannagavesaka and Bhikkhu Subhuti
+{{< /video-card >}}

+{{< video-card id="2DjEHWNTHQ0" title="Monks visit to Kauai 2015" date="2016-02-07" >}}
+Monks visit to Kauai.
+Photo slide show.
+{{< /video-card >}}

+{{< video-card id="MFl08DBa7Vw" title="Knowing and Seeing, Pa Auk Forest Monastery HD version" date="2015-10-27" >}}
+Life at the Pa-Auk Forest Monastery in Mawlamyine, Myanmar.
+This version was built from the DVD version.
+All other YouTube versions (that I know of are built from the Vcd  low resolution.
+I originally made this video for my brother in 2005 from a silent 55 minute video shot by the England group in 2003.
+If you think this video is long winded for people with long attention spans...uh.. you better look at the original.
+As I was doing an audio comment, \"um this is the clinic.\" a friend told me to add some background noises.
+Later came a script with a \"narrator's voice.\" (which some do not like, but it was the best I could do.).
+{{< /video-card >}}